donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 TBD: see https://github.com/Donders-Institute/donders-institute.github.io/issues/21

 Researchers that plan to submit a manuscript for publication must inform the research administrator.
 The research administrator will initate the RDC and add the senior author (if he/she is a DCX employee) or the first author as collection manager.
-Granting all other authors access and managing the content of the collection is to be done by the collection manager.

 An RDC must be initiated before the proofs of the accepted journal article are sent back to the journal's editorial office.
 An RDC may also be initiated in a very early stage of the process that eventually results in a publication, for instance, at the start of the data analysis.
 This has the advantage that the RDC can be used to share all kinds of documents with the future co-authors (analysis scripts, figures of preliminary results, the different versions of the manuscript, ...).
-The RDC is _not_ to be used for storing processed data.
+The RDC is _not_ to be used for storing all processed data that are generated as a part of the data analysis.

 ##### 7.3.2.
 Center specific